sisoje/viewmodelify-swift/README.md

 ### Business logic
 All functionality that is inside the SwiftUI.View conforming value is some business logic.
 The `body` property is also some business logic.
 We usually keep `body` inside the SwiftUI.View struct.
-We do not decouple it to some piece of junk code just so we could test it.
+We never decouple `body` into some piece of junk code just so we could test it.
 However we can decouple some of the business logic out of the SwiftUI.View into a separate unit of code, but we have to do it properly.

 ### Decoupling using Observable classes